 You see, depending on what system you use, the screen capture method is different across the board.
 However, what remains the same is the file format in which it is saved.
 By default, a screenshot is captured in the PNG (Portable Network Graphics) format, primarily because it is a lossless format, which does not affect the image quality of the captured image, unlike the standard image format JPEG / JPG (Joint Photographic Experts Group).

 While PNG manages to retain more information, it does have a few drawbacks.
-The most notable ones being: bigger file size and lack of compatibility.
+The most notable ones are bigger file sizes and lack of compatibility.
 Since the file size of a PNG file is on the higher side, it takes time to upload.
 So, if you want to upload screenshots on your website, the loading times take a toll if you use files in the PNG format.
 On the contrary, if you use a JPG file, you don’t run into such an issue.

-To work around this, a majority of computer users convert a PNG captured screenshot into a JPG equivalent before uploading their screenshots.
+To work around this, a majority of computer users convert a PNG-captured screenshot into a JPG equivalent before uploading their screenshots.
 While that works fine perfectly, the process involves a few steps — even if you automate the PNG to JPG conversion workflow.
 To add to that, most PNG to JPG (or any other format) conversion methods do result in some loss of image quality.
-Although most people are fine with that, there are some who do not want to compromise on the image quality.
+Although most people are fine with that, there are some who do not want to compromise on image quality.
 If you fall into the latter crowd, here’s a workaround to help you capture screenshots in JPG without losing image quality.

-Our workaround involves capturing screenshots in the JPG format by default.
+Our workaround involves capturing screenshots in JPG format by default.
 That way, you get an output with slightly better quality and do not have to go through the tedious image conversion process every time you want to use a screenshot.

 Table of Contents

 1. Open Terminal on your Mac.
 To do this, open Spotlight Search [command + space] and search for Terminal.